Package 'glossa'

 Title: User-Friendly 'shiny' App for Bayesian Species Distribution Models

 Description: A user-friendly 'shiny' application for Bayesian machine learning analysis of marine species distributions.
-GLOSSA (Global Species Spatiotemporal Analysis) uses Bayesian Additive Regression Trees (BART; Chipman, George, and McCulloch (2010) <doi:10.1214/09-AOAS285>) to model species distributions with intuitive workflows for data upload, processing, model fitting, and result visualization.
+GLOSSA (Global Ocean Species Spatio-temporal Analysis) uses Bayesian Additive Regression Trees (BART; Chipman, George, and McCulloch (2010) <doi:10.1214/09-AOAS285>) to model species distributions with intuitive workflows for data upload, processing, model fitting, and result visualization.
 It supports presence-absence and presence-only data (with pseudo-absence generation), spatial thinning, cross-validation, and scenario-based projections.
 GLOSSA is designed to facilitate ecological research by providing easy-to-use tools for analyzing and visualizing marine species distributions across different spatial and temporal scales.
+Optionally, pseudo-absences can be generated within the environmental space using the external package 'flexsdm' (not on CRAN), which can be downloaded from <https://github.com/sjevelazco/flexsdm>; this functionality is used conditionally when available and all core features work without it.

 Maintainer: Jorge Mestre-Tomás <[email protected]>